 Utilizes the student's basic design skills to develop site plans and graphic designs using computer-assisted design (CAD).
 Emphasis will be on practical application of software and hardware to develop working drawings for the landscape.
 Applications of design principles using 'Sketch-Up" and autoCAD-based software also will be emphasized.
-Prerequisite: HRT 240 ❖
+Prerequisite: HRT 240 ↔ Lecture: 1 hour Laboratory: 4 hours (course fee required)